Ten storage ideas for your kitchen accessories

 Doubling up as both a worktop and storage, a kitchen island provides a functional focus in a kitchen.

-If space allows, an island can offer the additional storage you need without a kitchen remodel; drawers and cupboards are hidden away under a flat worktop.
+If space allows, an island can offer the additional kitchen accessories storage you need without a remodel; drawers and cupboards are hidden away under a flat kitchen worktop.

 With the additional option of barstools, the island could be used to prepare food, eat breakfast or even act as a workstation.